Peckover House and Garden

 A cosy, converted coach house for two, with a key to Peckover’s garden.

-This spring, treat the whole family to an world of adventure at Peckover House on an Easter trail.
+This Easter, treat the whole family to a spring time adventure at Peckover House on our Easter Adventure Trail.

 Peckover House is a secret gem, an oasis hidden away in an urban environment.
 A classic Georgian merchant's town house, it was lived in by the Peckover family for 150 years.